holgerbrandl/kalasim/docs/userguide/docs/examples/bank_office.md

 yield(request(clerks, failDelay = 50.asDist()))
 ```

 If the request is not honored within `50` time units (ticks), the process continues after that `request` statement.
-And then, we just check whether the request has failed with the built-in `Component` property
+We check whether the request has failed with the built-in `Component` property:

 ```kotlin
 iff (failed)